clives/imageJPluginAnalyseHairsAlongRoot/Readme.md

 ### ImageJ plugin to evaluate root hair expansion(nbr and size)

-Actualy the biologists count manullay hair by hair, image by image the hairs along the root of a XXXX and evaluate their length.
+Presently the biologists count manually hair by hair, image by image the hairs along the root of a XXXX to evaluate their length and number.
 This plugin should replace those steps by a single batch operation and generate a simple csv report with all the data that they need.

-Algorithm:
+**Algorithm:**
 The first step is to determine the form of the hair using a median filter then generating a binary image using a default threshold.
-Once we have this image, we can create a function(x) that represent the form of the hair ( for the moment, we take all the white pixel, and create a polynomial regression passing by all thoses white pixle).
+Once we have this image, we can create a function(x) that represent the form of the root ( for the moment, we take all the white pixel, and create a polynomial regression passing by all thoses white pixle).
-Once we have this function, we can consume the pixels color under // lines using`function(x)+delta ` .
+The main idea is to use this line to read the pixel under the line ( function(x) + delta).
+Delta is the parameter to move the line from the root. the hair pixel have to be perpendicular to the root, so moving the root line we should see short variation of color (going to a darker color) that should be part of our hair.
+The result is show at "color along the line".
+We use a simple algorithm ( linear regression by steps, recursivly removing the outliers pixels, before to assign a value from 0 to 1 to the pixel ), at this step all the pixels can be part of a hair, we just assign a probability to be part of the hair ( 0.0=not an hair to 1.0=a hair).
+Once we repeat the operation for all the possible delta we can process those pixel to regroup the hairs, filter them, and detect special pattern like floating hair ,...

 ![](doc_images/result_delta025.jpg "ttt")